geethudugamakorala/Face-Detection/README.md

 # Face Detection(1st step to computer vision)

 Follow these steps to run the code

-1.Amoung many softwares I recomend using Pycharm software to code go to https://www.jetbrains.com/pycharm/download/#section=windows then download community version for free
+1.Amoung many softwares I recommend using Pycharm software to code go to https://www.jetbrains.com/pycharm/download/#section=windows then download community version for free